 Extensive range of comfort and safety equipment and a practical transport concept for crane accessories round off the crane's features.

-In 2014 four identical LTM 1055-3.2 mobile cranes were delivered to the Armasuisse, the procurement department of the Swiss Army.
-One of the jobs for the all-terrain cranes is for building pontoons.
+In 2014, four identical LTM 1055-3.2 mobile cranes were delivered to Armasuisse, the procurement department of the Swiss Army.
+One of the jobs for the all-terrain cranes is building pontoons.
 To satisfy this requirement, Liebherr designed and produced special accessories for transporting steel bridge supports.

-On each trip each military crane can transport two steel supports and a connection yoke on to the bridge under construction.
-The elements are then placed on the bridge piles which have previously been rammed into the river bed.
+On each trip, each military crane can transport two steel supports and a connection yoke on to the bridge under construction.
+The elements are then placed on the bridge piles which have previously been driven into the river bed.
 A wheel loader then surfaces the road.
 In the meantime the crane is on land picking up the load for the next assembly job.